jlouis/turtle/README.md

 * *Version 1.7.2* — Maintenance release

+    - Use the `rand` module in Turtle from now on.
+Readies ourselves for Erlang/OTP 20
     - Use 'erlang-lager/lager' in version 3.2.4 in order to support the newly formed lager organization.

 * *Version 1.7.1* — Erlang/OTP 19.x support